hpc-uk/archer-benchmarks/reports/single_node/index.md

 compute nodes with GPU accelerators have by far the highest theoretical floating point performance.
 Of the CPU-based systems, the Peta4-Skylake nodes (Intel Xeon Skylake Gold) have more than twice the theoretical floating point performance of the next highest performing CPU nodes (Cirrus, Intel Xeon Broadwell).
-The Isambard (Marvell ThunderX2) copmpute nodes have similar theoretical performance to the Broadwell system with the Tesseract (Intel Xeon Skylake Silver) compute nodes having lower floating point performance and ARCHER (Intel Xeon Ivy Bridge) compute nodes having the lowest theoretical maximum floating point performance.
+The Isambard (Marvell ThunderX2) copmpute nodes have similar theoretical performance to the Cirrus and Athena Broadwell systems with the Tesseract (Intel Xeon Skylake Silver) and Thomas (Intel Xeon Broadwell) compute nodes having lower floating point performance and ARCHER (Intel Xeon Ivy Bridge) compute nodes having the lowest theoretical maximum floating point performance.
 All of these calculations assume that any processer turbo modes (that can increase the clock speed) are not employed.
 This assumption may not hold in some use configurations but should not have a large effect on the ordering of the performance.